NHOrus/srwq-compilation/episode-15.md

 "Uh, ok, thanks.
 Wait, who are you again?"

 "I'm Lamia Loveless.
-I'm a...friend of Axels, I'll be fighting with him and you to create a better world."
+I'm a... friend of Axels, I'll be fighting with him and you to create a better world."

 "Oh, cool.
 I'm Katina Tarask, I'm the teams crazy one.
 There's a WildRaubtier sitting out there with no pilot, it'd be better if we gave it to a real person than one of Echidna's pod-people."